kunalj101/python_intro_hackathon/chapter1.md

 You can read a more detailed answer <a href="http://discuss.analyticsvidhya.com/t/python-2-7-or-3-5-which-one-to-choose-for-data-science/7151">here</a>

-####Which version of Python would you recommend if you need to use several third party libraries?
+####Which version of Python would you recommend to someone who needs to use several third party libraries?

 *** =instructions